compbiozurich/UZH-BIO392/course-results/2023/Kasia Speichert/Katarzyna-Speichert-questions-day-10.md

 ### Q3
 **After loading all the files into IGV, there should be four different kind of tracks.
 Briefly explain what type of information each track contains**
-<br> For each bam file we observe **reference genome** track to which the sequences are alligned; merged **.vcf results** with metadata and variant data for each patient, **APC_canonical_relative_coordinates**: tell where the transcript, exons, and coding sequences of the APC gene are located, and the **sequence alignment tracks** which present the whole genome alignment of the patient genome to the reference genome.
+<br> We have the following tracks:  **reference genome** to which the sequences are alligned; **.vcf results** with metadata and variant data for each patient which compare any variants of the APC gene to the reference genome, **APC_canonical_relative_coordinates**: tell where the transcript, exons, and coding sequences of the APC gene are located, and the **sequence alignment tracks** which present the whole genome alignment of the patient genome to the reference genome.

 ### Q4
 **Based on the VEP output, which of the STR variants you identified do you expect to have the most impact?
 Why?**